Club History

 The 1995-96 season starts well with Keith Nagle taking over for his second spell as 1st team manager and he builds on the previous seasons form to take them to two Cup Finals.

 The 1997-98 starts with Gerry Collins back in charge of the 1st team with Geoff Douglass taking charge of the 2nd team but no honours are forthcoming although the 1st team were top of the league for some time.
-Plans for the new clubhouse are agreed and planning permission is obtained but unfortunately costs have increased to £200,000.
+Plans for the new clubhouse and Multi -Use Games AREA (MUGA) are agreed and planning permission is obtained but unfortunately costs have increased to £200,000 and was completed in 2001.

-With Geoff Douglass in charge for his first full season 2000-2001 saw the return from injury of veteran Mark Browning and the signing of Toby Smith a talented and dynamic midfielder, this proved to be the catalyst that Ashtead needed and after an unsteady start they finished the season strongly winning the League Challenge Cup and consolidating Division One status.
+With Geoff Douglass in charge for his first full season 2000-2001 saw the return from injury of veteran Mark Browning, they finished the season strongly winning the League Challenge Cup and consolidating Division One status.

 2001-02 saw Ashtead first team off to a flyer winning 15 straight games before Christmas and although things went slightly downhill from there they still managed to hang to runners up spot in the league.